lopezmontes/GenoMus/specs/GenoMus_specifications.md

   - **"updated"**: date of last update.
   - ...
 - **"outputType"**: all functions for genotype generation, grouped according to their output type.
-- **"functionIndex"**: all function for genotype generation, enumerated by their order of inclusion, along with their encoded function index.
+- **"functionIndex"**: all functions for genotype generation, enumerated by their order of inclusion, along with their encoded function index.

 ### Indexing a function in a GenoMus function catalogue
 Functions are listed into the JSON GenoMus catalogue following this format: